huggingface/hub-docs/docs/hub/enterprise-hub-gating-group-collections.md

 To get access to the models and datasets in a Gated Group Collection, a single access request on the page of any of those repositories is needed.
 Once your request is approved, you will be able to access all the other repositories in the collection, including future ones.

-Visit our [gated models](https://huggingface.co/docs/hub/models-gated#access-gated-models-as-a-user) or [gated datasets](https://huggingface.co/docs/hub/datasets-gated#access-gated-datasets-as-a-user) documentation to know more requesting access to a repository.
+Visit our [gated models](https://huggingface.co/docs/hub/models-gated#access-gated-models-as-a-user) or [gated datasets](https://huggingface.co/docs/hub/datasets-gated#access-gated-datasets-as-a-user) documentation to learn more about requesting access to a repository.